-The Summary Compensation Table should be read in conjunction with additional tables and narrative descriptions that follow.
-The Grants of Plan-Based Awards table, and the accompanying description of the material terms of the RSU awards granted in 2010, provides information regarding the long-term equity incentives awarded to named executive officers in 2010.
-The Outstanding Equity Awards at Year-End and Option Exercises and Stock Vested tables provide further information on the named executive officers' potential realizable value and actual value realized with respect to their equity awards.
-The base salaries for Messrs.
-Tuchman, Barlett and Bellini were initially established in their employment agreements with us at \$250,000, \$250,000 and \$300,000 respectively.
-The Compensation Committee subsequently approved increases in the base salaries for Messrs.
-Tuchman and Barlett to the levels shown as of December 31, 2010.
-The employment agreements are described in the section below entitled "Potential Payments Upon Termination or Change in Control-Employment Agreements".
+named executive officers' potential realizable value and actual value realized with respect to their equity awards.
+The base salary for Mr. Tuchman was initially established in his employment agreement with us at \$250,000.
+The Compensation Committee subsequently approved an increase in the base salary for Mr. Tuchman to the level shown as of December 31, 2011.
+Mr. Tuchman's employment agreement is described in the section below entitled "Potential Payments Upon Termination or Change in Control-Employment Agreements".